Cochlear Implants for Hearing Loss

 What are cochlear implants?

-The cochlear implant for hearing loss is an electronic device that is implanted into the inner ear (the cochlea) and is used to restore hearing in patients who no longer benefit from traditional hearing aids or have hearing loss in just one ear.
-Though a cochlear implant does not re-create normal hearing, it can give a hearing-impaired person auditory understanding of the world and help people understand speech again.
+A cochlear implant for hearing loss is an electronic device that is implanted into the inner ear (the cochlea) and is used to restore hearing in patients who no longer benefit from traditional hearing aids or have hearing loss in just one ear.
+While a cochlear implant does not re-create normal hearing, it allows individuals to understand speech and perceive sounds in a way that improves communication and quality of life.

 For children, cochlear implants are FDA approved for infants as young as 9 months old and can often be approved off-label at even younger ages (which is routine in other parts of the world).